ArsenIshkhanian/ArsenIshkhanian/README.md

 # 💫 About Me:
-My name is Arsen:I am an Information Systems student with solid Python skills who<br>has a passion for solving complex technical challenges.
+My name is Arsen.
+I am an Information Systems student with solid Python skills who<br>has a passion for solving complex technical challenges.
 My<br>curiosity leads me to explore new technologies that broaden my<br>knowledge in areas such as web development, database<br>management, and networking.
 I enjoy creating innovative<br>examples while improving my skill sets to keep abreast of<br>current technology trends.

 ## 🌐 Socials: